ashrafulishti/Dalek-s-World/README.md

-# DALEKS — Real-Time Chat Web App
+# Project DALEK'S WORLD

-> A Discord-style group chat application built with Python (Flask) and PostgreSQL.
+> A very simple group chat application built with Python (Flask) and PostgreSQL.
-> Features channels, locked rooms, live polling, an admin panel, and session-based auth.
+> Features : channels, locked rooms, live polling, an admin panel, and session-based auth.
 > Built by **ashrafulishti**.

 ---